Aaron Blair

-Aaron Daniel Blair (born May 26, 1992) is an American professional baseball pitcher who is a free agent.
+Aaron Daniel Blair (born May 26, 1992) is an American former professional baseball pitcher.
 Blair was selected in the 21st round of the 2010 MLB draft by the Houston Astros.
 He chose to attend Marshall University, where he played for the Marshall Thundering Herd baseball team.
 The Arizona Diamondbacks selected Blair with the 36th pick of the 2013 MLB draft.
 He was traded to the Atlanta Braves by the Diamondbacks as part of a five-player deal announced December 9, 2015.
 Blair made his Major League Baseball (MLB) debut in 2016 for the Braves.

 Amateur career

 A native of Las Vegas, Nevada, Blair threw a no-hitter in his sophomore year at Spring Valley High School.
 He was 7–0 his junior year and became a Nevada 1st Team All-State player his senior year while leading all Nevada 4A pitchers with 91 strikeouts in 64 innings.
 He had 9 complete games out of 10 starts.
 He added a .449 average with 7 home runs and 43 RBIs his senior year.

-Though not highly recruited coming out of high school, Blair caught the eye of Marshall University while playing for the Ohio Warhawks in the WWBA World Championship in Jupiter, Florida during the fall of his senior year.
-Blair agreed to attend Marshall on a scholarship, where he would play college baseball for the Marshall Thundering Herd.
+Though not highly recruited coming out of high school, Blair caught the eye of Marshall University while playing for the Ohio Warhawks in the WWBA World Championship in Jupiter, Florida, during the fall of his senior year.
+Blair agreed to attend Marshall on a scholarship, where he played college baseball for the Marshall Thundering Herd.
 As a freshman, Blair led the team in ERA with a 2.72 while being named to the Conference USA All-Freshmen team.
 His sophomore year Blair led the Thundering Herd pitching staff in starts (14). innings pitched (83 2/3) and strikeouts (82).
 During the summer between his sophomore and junior year, Blair played in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 He was named Pitcher of the Week for the first and second weeks of the season as he went on to lead the Cape Cod Baseball League in ERA with a 1.17 while going 6–0 and then adding two wins in the Cape Cod Baseball League playoffs.
 In an elimination game in the championship series, Blair went seven innings while allowing two hits and striking out ten to force a final game.

 As a junior, Blair was added to the Golden Spikes Award watch list.
 Blair was named a 1st Team Conference USA pitcher.
 Included in his season was an 8 inning, 2 hit, 11 strikeout and no run game against the 19th ranked Houston Cougars in a 4–0 win to earn Blair Louisville Slugger National Pitcher of the Week.
 He finished his Marshall career with 200 strikeouts in 202 innings.
 Blair then became the highest drafted player in Marshall University baseball history when the Arizona Diamondbacks selected him in the 1st round with the 36th pick.